 A road of two halves, one known for its path along the top of Portsdown Hill Road, and the other forming the run up to it.
 The Fareham side is classified C371.

-Starting at a junction with Portchester Road, Downend Road initially formed the boundary of Downend House on the land to the west, now given to the housing area of The Ridgeway.
+Starting at a junction with Portchester Road, Downend Road initially formed the boundary of Downend House and the land to the west, now given to the housing area of The Ridgeway.
 To the east was East Cams Farm.

 The alignment of the next section changed considerably when the M27 arrived in 1976.
 Originally it followed much of the same course, which would have been expensive to bridge the new motorway at an angle and disruptive to replace the new road.
 Instead a new bridge was built considerably to the west, and the alignment of the old road remains just visible in the lines of trees and abandoned sections of road within the new recycling centre on the hill.

-Hill Lane was originally connected to Portsdown Hill Road by four different roads: Nelson Lane, Skew Road, the straight path of Hill Lane, and an unnamed road that now forms a tiny section of Anson Road.
+Hill Lane was originally connected to Portsdown Hill Road by four different paths: Nelson Lane, Skew Road, the straight path of Hill Lane, and an unnamed road that now forms a tiny section at the very end of Anson Grove.
 Each of these were removed when the M27 was built, and replaced by one bridge on Skew Road, although the paths can still be seen if you know what to look for.

 The subject of the forts has already been extensively covered by another site.